When you first get started with a new WordPress site, your homepage by default shows the latest posts published on your blog.

 - Dynamic Front Page: This is sometimes called the integrated model.
 The dynamic site design features a fixed homepage plus a blog.
 But the front page is dynamic!
 It may feature a combination of static and blog content (pages and posts).

-Already Have Posts On Your Homepage?
+What If You Want Certain Posts On Your Homepage?

-If your WordPress theme shows posts on the homepage, you’ll be able to use a plugin to simply make a specific post sticky.
 This means that the post you select will be shown first no matter when it was published.
 See the image below for a WordPress theme from Themetry that features posts right on the homepage.

 The Ultimate Sticky Posts Widget WordPress plugin will help you create a sticky post that will be shown on your homepage regardless of whether it was published last year or a few minutes ago.

-Step 1: Create “Home” Page
+Step 1: Create a “Home” Page

 - The title of the first page should be Home.
 Really you can name it anything you want, but this will act as your static homepage.